 Don’t drink too much milk with your coffee right before your speech; milk often makes your voice hoarse.

-Avoid distraction: IM messages, audible and visual e-mail notifications, unexpected phone calls – they must all be muted.
+Avoid distraction: IM messages, audible and visual e-mail notifications, and unexpected phone calls – they must all be muted.
 That includes your manager or client who is not invited to the meeting.
 Avoid responding to unrelated online call requests.
 They should understand that productive team meetings are a critical success factor for any organization.

 Make sure that your room is quiet.
 Close the door.
-Only open it when not in a meeting and you are available for a chat with your housemates.
+Only open it when not in a meeting, and you are available for a chat with your housemates.
 If you live on a noisy street, close the window for the duration of the meeting.
 Lock your pets out of your office.